Yadukrishnan

 RetryingOnSomeErrors

 Instead of retrying on all errors, we can apply the retry mechanism to some of the exceptions.
-For this we can use the method retryingOnSomeErrors.
+For this, we can use the method retryingOnSomeErrors.
 This will take another parameter which will decide whether to retry or not.
-For example, in our api call, we want to retry only for IOExceptions and not for anything else.
+For example, in our API call, we want to retry only for IOExceptions and not for anything else.
 So we can write a function to apply this logic:

 def canRetryRequest(e: Throwable) = {